 You’ve learned to say “no” to taking on unnecessary commitments and you’re even getting more (and better quality) sleep these days.
 Still, you’re not feeling the work-life balance benefits.
 As the stakes get higher, you might have to dig deeper for solutions.
 Consider the following:

-- Consolidate your calendar — While it may seem counterintuitive as you try to un-blur the line between work and life, keeping one calendar forces you to balance the two by not overbooking your schedule.
+4. Consolidate your calendar — While it may seem counterintuitive as you try to un-blur the line between work and life, keeping one calendar forces you to balance the two by not overbooking your schedule.
 If you see that you have already committed to take your mother to an important medical appointment at 3:00 p.m. on Thursday, you’ll be able to avoid booking a conference call with the Texas office at that time.
-If it’s important to you to watch your son’s swim meets, reserve those times on your calendar.
-Proactively scheduling your time — in one central system — will allow you to maintain better control of your work-life balance.
+If it’s important to you that you attend your daughter’s parent-teacher conference, reserve that time on your calendar.
+Proactively scheduling your calendar — in one central system — will allow you to maintain better control of your work-life balance.

-If you are contemplating a career shift or job change, you can gain valuable insight about a company’s work-life balance programs by asking the right questions during the interview process.
-Whether you are starting a new job or trying to improve your current situation, achieving work-life balance is a delicate act, but one worth striving to reach:
+If you’re contemplating a career shift or job change, you can gain valuable insight about a company’s work-life balance programs by asking the right questions during the interview process.
+Whether you’re starting a new job or trying to improve your current situation, achieving work-life balance is a delicate act, but one well worth striving to reach.